 Death Undignified, Fort Laramie 1860

-The whalebone corset dug into the body's tender parts.
+A whalebone corset digs into my body’s tender parts.

 Peering from the shop, my hand touching the pane

-of dearly brought glass, I feel the vibration of the incoming riders.
+of dearly brought glass, I feel the vibration of incoming riders.

-Children playing at hoop, let it drop with an unheard clatter.
+Children playing hoop, let it drop with an unheard clatter.

-“Indians,” the children scream, running through the miasma of dust.
+sound of thunder.
+“Indians,” children scream, running through the dust.

-Folks in wagons and on horseback flee for other parts.
+Folks in buggies, wagons, and on horseback flee for other parts.

 “Sioux,” I nod.
 Gunshots ring through the air savaging the riders.